ARMmbed/mbed-os-5-docs/docs/api/bluetooth/BLE.md

 # BLE

+<span class="notes">**Note:** Some functions, variables or types have been deprecated.
+Please see the class reference linked below for details.</span>

 Bluetooth low energy (BLE) is a low power wireless technology standard for building personal area networks.
 Typical applications of BLE are health care, fitness trackers, beacons, smart home, security, entertainment, proximity sensors, industrial and automotive.

 Arm Mbed BLE, also called `BLE_API`, is the Bluetooth Low Energy software solution for Mbed.
 Many Mbed [targets and components](https://os.mbed.com/platforms/?mbed-enabled=15&connectivity=3) support Mbed BLE.
 Developers can use it to create new BLE enabled applications.